 ++ There has been an update to this article; please continue reading below. ++

-The electric articulated buses with a tram design will each accommodate between 150 and 180 passengers.
-The vehicles feature two joints, and thus three vehicle parts, adding up for a total length of 24.4 meters.
+The articulated e-buses in tram design will accommodate 150 and 180 passengers.
+The vehicles feature two joints and thus three vehicle parts, adding up to a length of 24.4 meters.
 Passengers can board and disembark via four large doors and will also benefit on board from a free WLAN and USB port for charging their mobile devices.

-The Swiss manufacturer Carrosserie Hess specializes in long articulated buses.
-Versions with battery-electric drive are used in Nantes, among other places, and only a few weeks ago St.Gallen ordered 17 units of the catenary version.
+The Swiss manufacturer Carrosserie Hess specialises in long articulated buses.
+Versions with battery-electric drive are used in Nantes, among other places, and only a few weeks ago, St.Gallen ordered 17 units of the catenary version.

 The higher sum already includes the costs for the charging infrastructure.
 ABB’s fast chargers are to be used here, which charge the batteries with their flash charging in just six minutes at the terminal stops.
-The vehicle designers emphasise that they imposed high standard requirements in all technology for monitoring both the buses and the charging infrastructure that feeds back to the central control centre.
-Also in the information feeding back to the central control centre is data to monitor speed, passenger capacity and frequency of operation.
-This allows for especially detailed analysis in a quick overview for maintaining and extending the quality and efficiency of services.
+The vehicle designers emphasise that they imposed high standard requirements in all technology monitoring the buses and the charging infrastructure that feeds back to the central control centre.
+Also, the information feeding back to the central control centre is data to monitor speed, passenger capacity and frequency of operation.
+This allows for exceptionally detailed analysis in a quick overview for maintaining and extending the quality and efficiency of services.